palandrasbence/palandrasbence/README.md

 ### Hi there, I'm Bence 👋

 🎓 I'm currently studying Computer Engineering.
-☁️ I'm specializing in Cloud Services Technologies and IT Security.
+☁️ I'm specializing in Cloud Service Technologies and IT Security.
 💻 I'm passionate about software development, especially with **C#** and the **.NET ecosystem**.

 ---